Skip to main content

 4 mentions Positive Neutral Negative

 The game suffers from several game-ending glitches that can be frustrating, especially due to the lack of an auto-save feature and the presence of random elements.
-These stability issues can detract from the overall experience.
+These issues can lead to a less stable gaming experience overall.

 • “For one thing, there are a few game-ending glitches, which can get annoying because there's no auto-save feature and there are some RNG elements in the game.”